rohitganti/RohitGProjects/README.md

 # RohitGProjects
-Projects and Data sets worked on with
+My personal Machine Learning project and other datasets with EDA and basic ML algorithms